Matt O'Malley: Boston City Council

-2010–2011
+First term (2010 and 2011)

+O'Malley was elected to the 6th district seat in the 2009 Boston City Council election.

 O'Malley pushed for the expansion of a drug drop off program in Boston as well as the creation of a Silver Alert system for citizens with Alzheimer's disease and other cognitive impairments.
 He has held public hearings to discuss vacated public school buildings, Arborway Year in Jamaica Plain, and snow removal jurisdiction (City B).
 Additionally, O'Malley pushed for paperless pay stubs for City of Boston employees, and continues working toward increasing the availability of tap water in open spaces and parks across Boston.

-2012–2013
+Second term (2012 and 2013)

+O'Malley was reelected in the 2011 Boston City Council election.

 In 2012, O'Malley pushed for new energy-saving considerations in City buildings such as City Hall to measure how much energy it was using and whether or not it was efficient.
 He also introduced a hearing order to explore curbside composting in Boston.
 His hearing on ways to reduce to litter in Boston led to the creation of Clean Boston Task Force, a group of Boston residents who meet to discuss problem areas in Boston, and solutions that have worked in their communities.

-In December 2012, the City Council passed an ordinance authored by O'Malle to greatly increase the scope and amount of inspections made to rental properties in Boston.
+In December 2012, the City Council passed an ordinance authored by O'Malley to greatly increase the scope and amount of inspections made to rental properties in Boston.
 It went into effect.